-In 1988, Jim was first named, by his peers, in the British Columbia, Canada Professional Rafting Association, to act as a Subject Matter Expert (S.M.E.) with two others; to represent the group and the Government of British Columbia; in negotiations with the Canadian Federal Minister of Transportation; to develop a Federal Standard for the Commercial, River Rafting Industry.
+In 1988, Jim was first named, by his peers, in the British Columbia, Canada Professional Rafting Association, to act as a Subject Matter Expert (S.M.E.) with two others; to represent the group and the Government of British Columbia; in negotiations with the Canadian Federal Minister of Transportation, in Ottawa,; to develop a Federal Standard for the Commercial, River Rafting Industry.

-He was first Court Qualified, Internationally, as a Subject Matter Expert (S.M.E.) in the US Federal Court of Chicago, in 1989, during a series of multiple fatality, jury trials.
+He was first Court Qualified, Internationally, as a Subject Matter Expert (S.M.E.) in the US Federal Court of Chicago, in 1989, during a series of multiple fatal rafting accidents in BC and the resulting jury trials.

 Clients include members of Special Operations Groups, the Military, Police, Fire, ‘at risk” Occupational and Industrial clients; Federal, State, Provincial and Municipal Task Forces, and clients, Universities and College and Professional Guides.
 In addition, these courses have been delivered to many ‘at risk’, occupational / industrial clients, including the movie industry; and of course, recreational clients and members of the public.

-In 1991, Jim began to formalize and develop an objective, decision making process, driven again by:
+In 1991, with input from Michael Stegemann and Jim Segerstrom, Jim began to formalize and develop an objective, decision making process, driven by:

-which he had learned in 1988-89 while working on the Transport Canada, Canada Shipping Act Standards Project: and he began applying these processes to Rescue Canada’s course curriculum, and its operational decision-making protocols in 1993.
+…. which he had learned in 1988-89 while working on the Transport Canada, Canada Shipping Act River Rafting Safety Standards Project: and he began applying these processes to Rescue Canada’s course curriculum, and its operational decision-making protocols in 1993.